thomasbromehead/website_en/content/2018-02-26-speaking-with-cedric-moreau-jdh.md

 Authors: thomasbromehead
 Thumbnail: /images/logos/duniter.png

-**Original french version by par Carl Chenet, [read it here](https://blog.journalduhacker.net/index.php?article100/entretien-avec-cedric-moreau-createur-d-outils-pour-les-monnaies-libres) - 13 avril 2017 -**
+**Original french version by Carl Chenet (April 2017), [read it here](https://blog.journalduhacker.net/index.php?article100/entretien-avec-cedric-moreau-createur-d-outils-pour-les-monnaies-libres) - -**

 ####JDH: Hello Cédric, first and foremost I’d like to thank you for sparing some time for this interview with the Journal du hacker.
 Can you tell us who you are?